Editorial Staff and Contributors

 The treatment and management of gallstones may involve taking a wait-and-see approach or using medications, surgery, or other treatments as decided by you and your doctor.
 The exception to this approach is anyone who has gallstones larger than 3 centimeters (cm), gallbladder polyps, or is at high risk for

-gallbladder cancer when surgery would be performed.
+when surgery would be performed.

 Unless your gallbladder is surgically removed, gallstones may occur again.